artlung/noke.us/README.md

 # t.noke.us
-A website to track events in and adjacent to Roanoke Virginia.
+A website to track tech vents in and adjacent to Roanoke Virginia.
 Can you help?

 In [2010](https://twitter.com/artlung/status/12178230668693505) I created a website to track tech events in Roanoke Virginia.
 I put it at [t.noke.us)[http://t.noke.us/).